 Step by step

-- Write bars yourself, in groups of 16 or 8.
+- Write the bars yourself, in groups of 16 or 8.
 Rhyme density and flow are your job, not Suno’s.

-- In the prompt, specify:
+- In the prompt, specify

-A trap prompt template
+Trap prompt template

 Trap, 140 BPM, dark minor key.